expra-frankfurt/wise25/lecture/content/research-question.md

-# Developing your research question
+# Research Questions, Operationalization, and Hypotheses